Edgar Baumann: 1996

 Baumann was one of eight track and field athletes at Texas State University who were close to competing at the '96 Olympics.

 1999

-On 17 October 1999, Baumann threw a distance of 84.70 metres during an encounter in San Marcos, Texas.
-The result of 84.70 metres increased his continental record for a fourth time, overtaking temporary record holder and compatriot Nery Kennedy's throw of 81.28m metres in 1998, Baumann reached an IAAF ranking of 6th in the world and he qualified for the 2000 Sydney Olympics.
+On 17 October 1999, Baumann threw a distance of 84.70 meters during an encounter in San Marcos, Texas.
+The result of 84.70 meters increased his continental record for a fourth time, overtaking temporary record holder and compatriot Nery Kennedy's throw of 81.28m meters in 1998, Baumann reached an IAAF ranking of 6th in the world and he qualified for the 2000 Sydney Olympics.

 Lawsuit against Paraguayan Olympic Committee

-One day before the national delegation traveled to the Sydney Games, Baumann endured sickness and was hospitalized for five days.
-He did not travel and the Paraguayan Olympic Committee sent Nery Kennedy to the Olympics, resulting in Baumann suing the Olympic Committee for 2 million US Dollars for moral damage.
-Baumann and tennis player Rossana de los Ríos were left out of the delegation, confirmed by Ramón Zubizarreta, the president of the Paraguayan Olympic Committee.
+One day before the Paraguay team was scheduled for the trip to the 2000 Summer Olympic Games, in Sydney, Australia, Baumann became sick and was hospitalized for five days.
+He did not travel and the Paraguayan Olympic Committee chose to send Nery Kennedy to the Olympics in his place, resulting in Baumann suing the Olympic Committee for US$2 million for damages.
+Baumann and tennis player Rossana de los Ríos were expelled from the delegation, as was confirmed by Ramón Zubizarreta, the president of the Paraguayan Olympic Committee.